NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/keycloak.md

 10. Choose **SAML** on the next page.

     You will need to input the Keycloak details manually.
-The examples below should be replaced with the specific domains in use with Keycloak and Cloudflare Access.
+The examples below should be replaced with the specific domains in use with Keycloak and Khulnasoft Access.

     | Field                       | Example                                                            |
     | --------------------------- | ------------------------------------------------------------------ |